Vandivier/gemini-fullstack-adk-quickstart/README.md

 1. populate `GEMINI_API_KEY` in `backend/.env`
 2. install the backend and front end
+3. activate the backend uv venv, as mentioned in backend/README.md
-3. from this root dir, `make dev`
+4. from this root dir, with the uv venv active, `make dev`
-4. visit the UI at the location given in the CLI as a result of (2)
+5. visit the UI at the location given in the CLI as a result of (2)

 a prompt I like to use to prove the model is connecting to the web is `what day of the week is today?`